ecc-computing-club/website/content/events.md

 {{< /lead >}}

 ## WELCOME BACK TO THE SPRING 2025 SEMESTER!!!
-We have some amazing events planned for this semester to be announced at our first meeting!
-(To be announced soon + added to calendar)
+We have some amazing events planned for this semester (to be announced soon + added to calendar)!!!

 In the meantime, visit the [Resources](https://ecc-computing-club.github.io/website/resources/) page for more opportunities and outside events.